Apotosis

 What happens if the collection does not sell out?

-Is the Treasury Digest guaranteed?
+Is the Reserve Digest guaranteed?

 Is this meant to support the floor price?